txst-cs-smartfall/SmartFallMM-Dataset/README.md

 **Alternative:**
 You may also open an issue directly on the [GitHub issues page](https://github.com/txst-cs-smartfall/SmartFallMM-Dataset/issues) for bug reports, clarifications, or contribution discussions.

+## Copyright and Acknowledgment
+© SmartFall Group, Texas State University.
+All rights reserved.

+Please include proper acknowledgment of the SmartFall Group at Texas State University as the source when using this dataset in any academic or experimental work.